Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 )

 # ------------------------------------------------------------
+# Now, the less painfull section,
-# Convert the above variables to JSON.
+# Convert the above variables to a comprehensible JSON.
 # We'll do minimal parsing to produce valid JSON arrays/objects.
 # ------------------------------------------------------------

-# Helper function to convert "count value" lines into JSON array entries
+# 'lines_to_json_array' to convert "count value" lines into JSON array entries
 # e.g., "123 /home" -> { "value": "/home", "count": 123 }
 function lines_to_json_array() {
   local input="$1"
   local result="["
   local first=1
   while IFS= read -r line; do
-    # split line into "count" and "value"
+    # Here we just split line into "count" and "value"
     count=$(echo "$line" | awk '{print $1}')
     value=$(echo "$line" | awk '{print $2}')
+    # IMPORTANT NOTE:
     # If "value" has spaces, handle carefully.
 (In simplest cases, it won't.)
     # If you have more complex parsing, you'd do more robust splitting.
     if [ "$first" -eq 1 ]; then